 - Santa Cruz La Laguna – A small village with a peaceful and laid-back vibe and a great spot for SUPing or kayaking on Lake Atitlan.
 You can also learn to make authentic Mayan dishes in this cooking class or hike the Lower Maya Trail to San Marcos.

 - San Pedro La Laguna – A party town popular among backpackers and younger travelers.
-Stroll along the main street lined with restaurants and bars, visit the Los Termales ‘spa’, have a drink at Cafe Panorama in the hills above the town or take this guided kayaking tour.
+Stroll along the main street lined with restaurants and bars, visit the Los Termales ‘spa’, have a drink at Cafe Panorama in the hills above the town and take this guided kayaking tour.

 - Santa Catarina Palopó – a traditional village known for its houses painted with bright colors and Mayan motifs.